The French Alps Connection

 The French Alps are an integral part of cycling folklore.
 Entwined with the story of the Tour de France and a rite of passage for every serious cyclist, the mountain region features numerous legendary climbs.
-Famed for beauty, infamous for difficulty and revered for their power to inspire, the French Alps are the ultimate playground for cyclists.

 The names of most famous climbs in the French Alps roll off the tongue; Alpe d’Huez, Galibier Glandon and Madeleine.
 House hold names now, largely thanks to cycling.
 At best these peaks were known as mere ski resorts until the Tour de France made them famous the world over.
 In fact it was the race that brought these climbs into French public consciousness.
 The French perception of their own country and landscape underwent a grand discovery with the advent of the great yellow parade.